Opal Tower Plot Number 69-0, Business Bay, Dubai, UAE

 7 The main language is Arabic.

-English is often used as a lingua franca because of its British colony and the majority of foreign workers.
+English is often used as a lingua franca because of

 8 Religion is Islam.